 A consent form will be at the entrance table for you to sign and to provide telephone details which will be kept securely for 21 days.
 This will only be used for NHS test and trace purposes.

 We appreciate your patience as you queue to complete the form and apply hand sanitiser before entering the building.
 Tape marks off safe distance.

-Please keep exits clear and chat safely in the carpark or grass, social distancing guidelines still apply.
+Please keep exits clear, remember social distancing guidelines still apply.

 A person will be designated cleaner for the day.

 Currently, there will be no offers of transportation to and from Church.